 - azadirachtin/pyrethrins (Azera and Azera Pro) at 0.0125 to 0.025 lb ai/A, and up to 0.044 lb ai/A under extremely heavy infestation.
 Dilution in a minimum of 30 gal water per acre is recommended for conventional equipment.
 May be applied by air at the rate of 0.0125 to 0.025 lb ai/A in a minimum of 25 gal water.
 Do not repeat more than every 5 to 7 days.
 Some formulations are OMRI-listed for organic use.

 - pyrethrins (Lynx EC 1.4, Lynx EC 5.0, PyGanic EC 1.4, Tersus)-See label for rates.
 REI 12 hr.
 PHI 0 days.
 Some formulations are OMRI-listed for organic use.

 - pyrethrins and piperonyl butoxide (Evergreen Crop Protection EC 60-6, Pyrenone, Pyronyl Crop Spray, and others)-See label for rates.

-- (Mustang Maxx) at 0.014 to 0.025 lb ai/a.
-50 day PHI for tops or roots.
-Do not apply more than 0.075 lb ai/a per season.
+- (Mustang Maxx) at 0.014 to 0.025 lb ai/A. PHI 50 days for tops or roots.
+Do not apply more than 0.075 lb ai/A per season.
 REI 12 hr.
 Apply by air or ground using minimum of 2 gal per acre by air and 10 gal per acre by ground.